Carson Seymour: San Francisco Giants

-On August 2, 2022 the Mets traded Seymour, J. D. Davis, Thomas Szapucki, and Nick Zwack to the San Francisco Giants in exchange for Darin Ruf.
+On August 2, 2022, the Mets traded Seymour, J. D. Davis, Thomas Szapucki, and Nick Zwack to the San Francisco Giants in exchange for Darin Ruf.
 He started his Giants career with the High-A Eugene Emeralds.
 In 2023, Seymour pitched for the Double-A Richmond Flying Squirrels, registering a 5-3 record and 3.99 ERA with 114 strikeouts in 112 2/3 innings pitched across 28 appearances (23 starts).

 Seymour spent the 2024 campaign with the Triple–A Sacramento River Cats, making 29 appearances (28 starts) and posting a 7–10 record and 4.82 ERA with 132 strikeouts across 134 1/3 innings pitched.
 Following the season, the Giants added Seymour to their 40-man roster to protect him from the Rule 5 draft.

 Seymour was optioned to Triple-A Sacramento to begin the 2025 season.
 In 15 starts for the River Cats, he compiled a 3–8 record and 3.89 ERA with 83 strikeouts over 74 innings of work.
 On June 27, 2025, Seymour was promoted to the major leagues for the first time.
 He made his MLB debut on June 29.
 On September 5, Seymour recorded his first career win, allowing one run over five innings pitched against the St. Louis Cardinals.
 Seymour made 16 appearances (three starts) for San Francisco during his rookie campaign, in which he posted a 1–3 record and 4.75 ERA with 26 strikeouts over 36 innings.

+Seymour was again optioned to Triple-A Sacramento to begin the 2026 season.